-You are hungry because of the increased metabolic demands of resistance training.
-You are breaking down muscles in the gym, depleting them of sugar, or glycogen, and burning calories.
-Resistance training can burn many calories, and the increases in caloric demand do not stop when you leave the gym.
+You're breaking down muscles in the gym, depleting them of sugar, or glycogen, and burning calories.
+Resistance training can burn many calories, and the increases in caloric demand don't stop when you leave the gym.
 All of this activity can leave you feeling hungry after weight training is over, but there are a few tricks you can try to ease the hunger pangs.

 One of the things that occurs when you train is that amino acids are broken down or utilized by the body for various tasks.
-Research at the University of Western Ontario has shown that active people may require more protein than their less-active counterparts.
-Good sources of protein include lean cuts of beef, chicken, fish and lean cuts of pork.
-Milk is an excellent source of protein and can easily be consumed for extra calories in between meals.
-For those practicing any type of vegetarian lifestyle, various soy products are available to keep you from feeling hungry after weight training.
+The Academy of Nutrition and Dietetics reports that active people may require more protein to keep up with energy expenditure.
+Good sources of protein include chicken, fish and lean cuts of beef and pork.
+Milk is another excellent source of protein and can easily be consumed for extra calories between meals.
+If you follow any type of vegetarian diet, various soy and other products are available to keep you from feeling hungry after weight training.

 Carbohydrates are the preferred fuel for your body, as they are the easiest to burn.
-One of the primary sources of energy when lifting is your muscles' supply of glycogen, or sugar.
-If you burn it all up, you need to "top off your tank" for optimal performance next time and to fight off the feeling of being hungry after a workout.
-While it's possible to take in minimal carbohydrates and still perform, if you are constantly hungry, you might wish to examine this aspect of your diet.
-In addition, research at Texas A&M has shown that combining protein with carbohydrates can significantly enhance your recovery.
+One of the primary sources of energy when lifting is your muscles' supply of glycogen or sugar.
+If you burn it all up, you need to "top off your tank" for an optimal performance next time and to fight off the feeling of being hungry after a workout.
+While it's possible to take in minimal carbohydrates and still perform, if you're constantly hungry after weight training, you might want to examine this aspect of your diet.
+Combining protein with complex carbohydrates may further enhance your recovery.

 Yes, some fat is essential.
 Omega-3 and omega-6 fatty acids are required for a variety of functions within the body, including hormonal regulation.
-Lifting is a strain on your endocrine, or hormonal system.
-If you are not getting essential fatty acids in your diet, you can consume extra fish oils for omega-3 fatty acids, such as salmon, and use flaxseed when cooking for omega-6.
-Diets too low in fat can have a negative impact on your ability to recover.
-Research at Helsinki University has shown that diets too low in fat lower your testosterone levels, which will negatively impact your ability to recover.
+Lifting is a strain on your endocrine or hormonal system.
+If you're not getting enough essential fatty acids in your diet, you can consume extra fish oils for omega-3 fatty acids, such as salmon, and use flaxseed when cooking for more omega-6.
+Diets too low in fat can have a negative impact on your ability to recover, leaving you feeling hungry after weight training.

 Putting It All Together